MarcialRosales/concourse-workshop/README.md

 Another way to install it is by download them from http://concourse.ci/downloads.html.

 The first command we need to use is to `login`.
-This command will associated an alias with our login credentials that we will use in all the commands that call afterwards.
+This command associates an alias with our login credentials.
+Every command must be accompanied by this alias.
-But it is good that we know the `help` command and discover the arguments we pass to the `login`:
+Check out the `help` command and discover the arguments we pass to the `login`:

 ```
 fly login --help